Keoffor/geoip-nginx/README.md

 Specifically, create the needed shell scripts to programmatically do the following:

-1. Implement an NGINX rate limiter using some or all of these directives: limit_req_zone, limit_req, and limit_req_status
+1. Implement an NGINX rate limiter using some or all of these directives: `limit_req_zone`, `limit_req`, and `limit_req_status`

 1. Block all access to:
-    * "." directories (e.g., .git) except .well-known
+    * "." directories (e.g., .git) ***except*** .well-known

     * Hidden files (e.g., any file beginning with ".".
 Examples include `.htaccess`, `.htpasswd`, `.DS_Store`)

-    * A few sensitive extensions specified here: https://docs.nginx.com/nginx-app-protect-waf/configuration-guide/configuration#disallowed-file-types
+    * The sensitive file extensions specified here: https://docs.nginx.com/nginx-app-protect-waf/configuration-guide/configuration#disallowed-file-types

 1. Install and then use Fail2Ban to block any IP address after it attempts to access an unauthorized file or directory mentioned above
     * Jail time should be for 48 hours

-1. Install Maxmind's GeoIp module and database.
+1. Install Maxmind's GeoIp module and database

     * Programmatically create a cron job to refresh the DB once a month.